Variational Inference as an alternative to MCMC for parameter estimation and model selection: Conclusions

 \section{Conclusions}

-In this work, we have introduced Variational Inference, and outlined how it can be used for Bayesian and frequentist parameter estimation by maximizing the posterior/frequentist likelihood.
-We have also explained how this method can be used to compute the Bayesian evidence, which is needed for Bayesian model comparison.
-Variational Inference has a strong theoretical foundation and with the rise of probabilistic programming frameworks such as {\tt PyMC3} and the development of generic Variational Inference methods such as Automatic Differentiable Variational Inference (ADVI), it presents a viable alternative to sampling based approaches such as MCMC.
-Although the usage of MCMC is ubiquitous for a variety of problems in astrophysics, Variational Inference has not received much attention in the astrophysics community.
+In this work, we have introduced variational inference, and outlined how it can be used for Bayesian and frequentist parameter estimation by maximizing the posterior/frequentist likelihood.
+We have also explained how this method can be used to compute the Bayesian evidence (or marginal likelihood), which is needed for Bayesian model comparison.
+Variational inference has a strong theoretical foundation and with the rise of probabilistic programming frameworks such as {\tt PyMC3}, and the development of generic Variational Inference methods such as Automatic Differentiable Variational Inference (ADVI), it presents a viable alternative to sampling based approaches such as MCMC.
+We have also introduced a approximation to evidence, called posterior weighted importance sampling for evidence (PWISE) which is used as a proxy for Bayesian evidence (or Marginal likelihood).

-As a proof of principle, we apply ADVI to four problems in astrophysics and gravitation from literature involving parameter estimation or model comparison.
-We also describe its implementation using {\tt PYMC3} and provide code snippets for some of the examples.
-These include determination of orbital parameters from exoplanet radial velocity data, tests of periodicities in the measurements of $G$, looking for a turnover in spectral lag data from GRB 160625B, and in determination of galaxy cluster mass using weak lensing.
-Our results are comparable to the same obtained using MCMC.
+ADVI is a `black-box' approach which automates the manual steps required for traditional VI using variable transformation and automatic differentiation techniques.
+As a proof of principle, we apply ADVI to five problems in astrophysics and gravitation from literature involving parameter estimation or model comparison.
+These include assessment of significance of annual modulation in COSINE-100 determination of orbital parameters from exoplanet radial velocity data, tests of periodicities in the measurements of $G$, looking for a turnover in spectral lag data from GRB 160625B, and determination of galaxy cluster mass using synthetic weak lensing observations.